Prayer for Labor Found

 Students will have challenges that we cannot imagine, so forget about precise predictions, the only certainty is change.
 Help students embrace change and scaffold a better school in the hollow of their future learning.

 Add art and music and joy to the lessons I hold most dear; make them sweeter to digest.
-The memory bank with thank me later for extra planning today.
+The memory bank will thank me later for extra planning today.

 And the future?
-It is terrifying and exciting; thrilling and exhausting; crowded and lonely; permanent and changeable; easy and hard; multicolored and grey; moving and Gibraltar.
-It is everything we can imagine and more.
+It is terrifying and exciting; thrilling and exhausting; crowded and lonely; permanent and changeable; easy and hard; multicolored and grey; ever-shifting and Gibraltar.
+It is everything we can imagine … and more.
 Let’s go discover it together.

 So be it, Amen.